 When you work on a PowerPoint for a presentation, you should use Bullet Points instead of full sentences.
 You need to select only the most important pieces of information for your bullet points.

 In your oral presentation, you should give more details and explanations.
 The PowerPoint Bullet Points are just points of reference for your audience to be able to follow what you’re saying.

 For today, your team is working on a PowerPoint about the artist Vincent Van Gogh.
 Your group is going to create bullet points for a slide called “The Early Life of Vincent Van Gogh.”

 Each person on your team should read one of these short pieces linked below.
 Then your team should work together to write 5 Bullet Points.
 Each one no longer than 12 words.
-The complete 5 Bullet Points should not exceed 40 words.
+Maximum 40 words per slide.

 GUIDELINES FOR POWERPOINT

 - No more than 5 bullet points on a slide

 - No more than 12 words per bullet point